jgoerzen/docker-bbs-renegade/dos-bbs/README.md

 Alt-X exits Telemate, and Ctrl-F10 un-captures the mouse from the DOSBox window.

+# Notes on 8-bit cleanliness

+Different BBS systems run in "raw" mode, or inside the telnet protocol.
+Generally, images under here will run "raw".
+When you connect remotely, if you have troubles with file transfers, try different permutations of ATNET0 and ATNET1.

 # Source

 This is prepared by John Goerzen <jgoerzen@complete.org> and the source